Skip to content

 That $19.6 million will be added to the city’s current outstanding long-term debt balance for existing projects, which is $20,663,021.

-The service cost (interest) for the newly approved loan amounts to about $4.1 million a year — something that didn’t sit well with Coun.
+The service cost (principal and interest) for the newly approved loan amounts to about $4.1 million a year — something that didn’t sit well with Coun.
 Tim Lauer, who questioned why the move was termed “good news” in a staff report.

 He said the $4-million annual interest payment is “fairly significant in my book,” noting “that can’t possibly be a positive thing or have a positive effect on your reserves.”